Things PMOs Should Never Say

 5. “Did you pull in all the data from all of our PM tools?
 What about the Excel spreadsheets?”

-If you want to avoid these situations and find a simpler way to do project portfolio management, we recommend reading more about the Lean PPM™ method.
+If you want to avoid these situations and find a simpler way to do project portfolio managementProject Portfolio ManagementProject portfolio management (PPM) is a process that seeks to select, prioritize, monitor and analyze a company’s projects., we recommend reading more about the Lean PPM™ method.
 We’re also happy to get your opinion on ways you think this method can be improved.
 Our goal is to work with you to make plans that work, so please reach out to us and give us your feedback.